 Peripheral neuropathy risk factors include:

 - Diabetes, especially if your sugar levels are poorly controlled

 - Infections, such as Lyme disease, shingles, Epstein-Barr virus, hepatitis B and C, and HIV

 - Autoimmune diseases, such as rheumatoid arthritis and lupus, in which your immune system attacks your own tissues

 - Exposure to toxins

 - Repetitive motion, such as those performed for certain jobs

 - Burns and skin trauma.
 You might not feel temperature changes or pain on parts of your body that are numb.

 - Infection.
 Your feet and other areas lacking sensation can become injured without your knowing.
-Check these areas regularly and treat minor injuries before they become infected, especially if you have diabetes mellitus.
+Check these areas regularly and treat minor injuries before they become infected, especially if you have diabetes.

 - Falls.
 Weakness and loss of sensation may be associated with lack of balance and falling.